-A Great Remedy for Various Skin Conditions
+A Great Remedy for Various Skin Conditionsinfographic on DIY ways to use salt for your skin

 Magnesium, calcium, and potassium are all skin-friendly minerals that can be found in sea salt.
-These minerals are great benefits of salt water since they help combat acne-causing bacteria, and skin infections, and speed up the healing process.
-It can help reinvigorate and rejuvenate your skin, hair, and nails.
+These minerals are great benefits of salt water since they help combat acne-causing bacteria and skin infections, as well as speed up the healing process.
+Those with oily skin can benefit from washing using a saltwater solution with its moisture-reducing abilities that can help control excess oil, which often leads to clogged pores.
+If you have eczema, you can really benefit by using salt water in your skincare routine since magnesium is an anti-inflammatory and antimicrobial mineral that alleviates itching and reduces moisture from bacteria and fungi that causes eczema.

 Gentle Exfoliant